zonemaster/zonemaster-backend/docs/Configuration.md

 ## LANGUAGE section

-The LANGUAGE section has one key, `lang`.
+The LANGUAGE section has one key, `locale`.

-The value of the `lang` key is a space separated list of language tags where each tag must match the regular expression `/^[a-z]{2}_[A-Z]{2}$/`.
+The value of the `locale` key is a space separated list of `locale tags` where each tag must match the regular expression `/^[a-z]{2}_[A-Z]{2}$/`.

-The two first characters of a language tag are intended to be an [ISO 639-1] two-character language code and the two last characters are intended to be an [ISO 3166-1 alpha-2] two-character country code.
+The two first characters of a `locale tag` are intended to be an [ISO 639-1] two-character language code and the two last characters are intended to be an [ISO 3166-1 alpha-2] two-character country code.
-A language tag is a locale setting for the available translation of messages without ".UTF-8", which is implied.
+A `locale tag` is a locale setting for the available translation of messages without ".UTF-8", which is implied.

-Adding a new language tag to the configuration requires that the equivalent .mo file is added to Zonemaster-Engine at the correct place so that gettext get retrieve it.
+Adding a new `locale tag` to the configuration requires that the equivalent .mo file is added to Zonemaster-Engine at the correct place so that gettext get retrieve it.
 See the [Zonemaster-Engine share directory] for the existing .po files